Updated: Apr 21

 Amaryllis Paperie printed this note on the back of the wedding details card in the invitation suite for one of her couples.
 Such a cute idea!

 The less you and your guests have to travel, the better.
 Search for venues that not many guests will have to travel far to, along with a venue that has ceremony and reception all in one location.
 At indoor/outdoor wedding venue, Rock Island Lake Club, everything you need is in one location-- getting ready suites, ceremony, cocktail hour space, reception space, and even some décor.
-Of course if a destination wedding is what you want, go for it, but try to find other ways to create an eco-friendly experience!

 If you're striving to make your wedding sustainable, find vendors who are like-minded and live local to your venue.
 Your vendor team should consist of professionals that you click with, but you should also do some research to see what efforts they put forth to make weddings more sustainable.
 You should also try to book vendors who live local to your venue so they don't have to travel far.